UPPS 04.04.11 - University Classification and Compensation

 Unless approved by the president, classified employees at or above their job title’s maximum pay rate may not receive merit raises.
 These employees may, however, receive legislated across-the-board general pay increases.

-When an employee moves into a higher-level job in an acting or other non-permanent capacity, the move is considered a temporary assignment and not a promotion.
-Any additional pay for the temporary assignment processed under these provisions, is at the divisional vice president’s discretion.
+When an employee moves into a higher-level job in an acting or other temporary capacity, the move is considered a temporary assignment and not a promotion.
+Any additional pay for the temporary assignment processed under these provisions is at the divisional vice president’s discretion.
 Likewise, the determination of whether any such temporary pay increase is permanent or temporary is at the discretion of the divisional vice president within the provisions of this policy.

 New Hires – Except in extraordinary situations approved by the president, a newly hired employee must wait a minimum of 90 days before receiving a pay adjustment.
 This does not affect salary adjustments that result from a reclassification or promotion.

 Disciplinary Demotion – A salary decrease will accompany a disciplinary demotion.
 However, the demotion may not lower the new salary below the new title’s University Pay Plan minimum.